How to Get A Cheap Life Insurance Policy in 2016

 So before applying for life insurance, be ready to give factual answers for the following categories:

-- Your family history.
-You should be prepared to provide serious health conditions of the members of your direct family line.
+- Your family history – You should be prepared to provide serious health conditions of the members of your direct family line.
 That can include parents, siblings, and even children, as all can indicate the presence of genetic issues.
+If your parents died young from health conditions then you may be in for higher rates.

 - Your occupation.
 Some occupations are considered to be hazardous by the insurance industry.
 Insurance companies will charge a higher premium as a result.
 This is something that you will want to discuss with your insurance broker, so that you will be able to determine the best companies to apply to.